NitayGitHub/RAG-Chatbot-Fine-tuning/README.md

 ```

 ## **Data Sources**
-The Wikipedia articles and Q&A data for this project were downloaded from [Question-Answer Dataset](https://www.kaggle.com/datasets/rtatman/questionanswer-dataset).
+This project's Wikipedia articles and Q&A data were downloaded from [Question-Answer Dataset](https://www.kaggle.com/datasets/rtatman/questionanswer-dataset).

 The dataset includes three question files, one for each year: S08, S09, and S10.
 I used only S08 for faster results.
 The columns in this file are as follows: ArticleTitle, Question, Answer, DifficultyFromQuestioner, DifficultyFromAnswerer, ArticleFile.